lightkurve/lightkurve/docs/source/api/index.rst

 More info?
 ----------

-If you did not find what you want, try consulting the API index or search pages:
+If you are looking for a specific class or function not listed here, try consulting the API index or search pages:

 * :ref:`Index of all classes and methods <genindex>`
 * :ref:`Index of all modules <modindex>`